Philip Hinchcliffe

-Philip Michael Hinchcliffe (born October 1944) is a retired English television producer, screenwriter and script editor.
+Philip Michael Hinchcliffe (born 1 October 1944) is a retired English television producer, screenwriter and script editor.
 After graduating from Cambridge University, he began his career as a writer and script editor at Associated Television before joining the BBC to produce Doctor Who in one of its most popular eras from 1974 to 1977.
-In 2010 Hinchcliffe was chosen by Den of Geek as the best ever producer of the series.
+In 2010, Hinchcliffe was chosen by Den of Geek as the best ever producer of the series.

-Following Doctor Who, Hinchcliffe remained with the BBC as a producer for several years, working on series such as Private Schulz, before launching a freelance career in the mid-1980s, which included making The Charmer for London Weekend Television in 1987.
-He finished his career as an executive producer for Scottish Television, with his final credit on Take Me in 2001.
+Following Doctor Who, Hinchcliffe remained with the BBC as a producer for several years, working on series such as Private Schulz (1981), before launching a freelance career in the mid-1980s, which included making Bust and The Charmer (both 1987) for London Weekend Television.
+He finished his career as an executive producer for Scottish Television, with his final credit on Take Me (2001).

 Background and early work

 Hinchcliffe was born in Dewsbury, Yorkshire.
 He was educated at Slough Grammar School and Pembroke College, Cambridge, where he studied English literature.
 After a brief period working for a travel company and then as a teacher, he joined Associated Television in 1968, writing episodes for series including the soap opera Crossroads (1970).
 He then served as script editor of the sitcom Alexander the Greatest (1971–72), the children's adventure series The Jensen Code (1973) and the children's drama series The Kids from 47A (1973).
 He also became an associate producer on General Hospital.